Motivating a Hard-to-Reach Medicaid Population

 - Over 8,000 new wireless numbers were identified and we improved physical addresses for over 9,000 members

 After evaluating the health plan’s current approach and incorporating Icario’s Data Enrichment strategies, we found that many records originally listed as landlines turned out to be cell phones.
-Coupled with the increase in reliable contact information, including email addresses and new wireless numbers, we determined that a multi-channel sequencing approach using interactive voice, email, and text messaging could lead to greater likelihood of desired outcomes.
+Coupled with the increase in reliable contact information, including email addresses and new wireless numbers, we determined that an omnichannel sequencing approach using interactive voice, email, and text messaging could lead to greater likelihood of desired outcomes.
 After establishing the channels and sequences, Icario created various message themes designed to resonate with individuals and families at different life stages.

 Establishing Messages That Resonate Through Behavioral Research